-All Australian States and Territories have legislation which governs trust accounting obligations for property and letting agents.
-These include the obligation to reconcile the balance of the licensee’s trust account with the balance of the related cash book or other record, generally at the end of each calendar month.
+All Australian States and Territories have legislation that governs trust accounting obligations for property and letting agents.
+These include the obligation to reconcile the balance of the licensee’s trust account with the balance of the related cash book or other records, generally at the end of each calendar month.

 In Queensland, end of month must be conducted after close of business on the last day of the month, and within five days following the end of the month.
 In other words, end of month can’t be closed on the last day of the month.
 It must be done between the first and fifth days of the following month.

 In New South Wales, Northern Territory, South Australia, Tasmania, Victoria, and Western Australia, end of month must simply be completed after the close of business on the last day of the named (calendar) month.
 It must reflect the figures as they were at close of business.
 In New South Wales, this must be completed within 21 days of the end of that month.
 In Victoria, it is within 14 days, whereas in Western Australia, the requirement is simply for it to be completed ‘accurately and on time.’

 An example from the Victorian legislation reads, 'An estate agent must complete a trust account reconciliation statement at the end of each named month, for the period from the first day of that named month to the last day of that named month,' s 26, Estate Agents (General, Accounts and Audit) Regulations 2008 (Vic).

 In the ACT, while it remains best practice to close and reconcile each month as you would in other states and territories, the obligation is to report quarterly.
 The report must be filed as accurate at close of business on the last day of the calendar month for the quarter.
 Generally, agencies have up to 15 days to submit this report.

 To find out the specific requirements that apply to you, we recommend reading:

 In New South Wales: s 26(6) Property, Stock and Business Agents Regulation 2014

 In Queensland: s 17 (1) Agents Financial Administration Regulation 2014